decline27/melcloud-optimizer/explanation/SETTINGS-BUTTONS-README.md

 - Triggers the `runWeeklyCalibration()` function in the app
 - Calibrates the thermal model of your home

+### Refresh Device List Button
+- Calls the `getDeviceList` API endpoint directly
+- Retrieves available devices and buildings from MELCloud
+- Populates the device and building dropdowns in the settings page
+- Automatically selects the saved device and building IDs if they exist

 ## Troubleshooting

 If the buttons don't seem to be triggering functionality: